What Are The Best Contacts Lenses For First Time Users?

 Soft Contact Lenses Are The Most Comfortable

-There are three main types of contact lenses, Soft, Rigid gas permeable and Hybrid, soft contact lenses are by far the most universally fitted unless there is an underling reason why someone would not be suited to soft lenses or require the specific benefits of GP or Hybrid lenses.
+There are three main types of contact lenses, Soft, Rigid gas permeable and Hybrid, soft contact lenses are by far the most universally fitted unless there is an underlying reason why someone would not be suited to soft lenses or require the specific benefits of GP or Hybrid lenses.

 If you've never had a lens placed directly on your eye before, it can feel very unusual at first and you may find you blink more often, but it shouldn't be irritating or uncomfortable.
-Soft contact lenses usually don't take very long to get use to, and for most people, in just a few days they can't feel them at all while wearing them, they also have the benefit of allowing a full days wear in just a few days.
+Soft contact lenses usually don't take very long to get used to, and for most people, in just a few days they can't feel them at all while wearing them, they also have the benefit of allowing a full day's wear in just a few days.
 By comparison, even seasoned contact lens veterans may need several weeks to achieve similar results from rigid lenses.

 The Option Of Contact Lenses For First Times Wearers

-Not only do contact lenses come in three types they come in a variety of wearing schedules
+Not only do contact lenses come in three types they also come in a variety of wearing schedules

 - 2 Weekly

 Daily contact lenses are worn during the day and removed and disposed of each evening.
 The recommended wearing time is between 10-12 hours but many people successfully wear daily lenses for up to 16 hours per day.

 2 Weekly contact lenses are designed to be worn during the day, removed each night, cleaned in a specialised cleaning and soaking solution and stored overnight for next day wear.
 After two weeks the lenses are disposed of.

 Monthly contact lenses are very similar to two weekly lenses they are worn daily, removed, cleaned and stored overnight ready for next day use, they are disposed of after 30 wears.